IAliceBobI/sy-tomato-plugin/README.md

 # Changelog

+## 2024-06-25

+* Flashcard Priority: Fix bug where adjustments were not triggering a refresh.
+* Flashcard Priority: Add options to hide the slider and pause button.

 ## 2024-06-21

 * Bottom-level backlinks: Fix the bug where the number of referenced documents cannot be set to zero.